 From the experiment can be drawn some conclusions as follows:

 wolf and dog breeding is possible

-it is easier to cross a dog with a wolf as a wolf with dog female
+it is easier to cross a male with a she-wolf as a wolf with dog female

 for the mating is appropriate to choose a dog strong and active in the defense